lite-xl/lite-xl.github.io/docs/developer-guide/creating-themes.md

 The following sections describe a list of keys in the `style` table that can be used to customize Lite XL.
-Plugins may choose to use any of the styles defined in the table for their own purposes, and there are no guidelines for the purpose of each styles defined here.
+Plugins may choose to use any of the styles defined in the table for their own purposes, and there are no guidelines for the purpose of all styles defined here.
 Some plugins may use non-standard names within the `style` table, so you should consult documentation for those plugins if you wish to modify their style.

 ### Fonts

-The following entries defines the fonts that are used in Lite XL.
+The following entries define the fonts that are used in Lite XL.
 Lite XL uses icon fonts to render icons and images in the user interface, and the icon set can be overridden by specifying an icon font that has the correct mapping.